Mel Reid finishes strong and captures first LPGA Tour title

 Song kept pace with Reid until a two-shot swing on the par-3 11th — Reid made her fourth birdie in the last five holes, while Song made bogey — sent her three shots behind.
 She closed with a 69 and finished third.

-Reid had a few good par saves, looking steady over her 4-foot putts to keep her distance.
+Reid had a few good par saves, particularly on the 15th, and she looked steady over her 4-foot putts to keep her distance.
 She finished at 19-under 265, only the second time the ShopRite LPGA Classic was contested over 72 holes.

 Nasa Hataoka had a 69 to finish fourth, while Nelly Korda closed with a 66 to finish fifth.
 Lexi Thompson, the defending champion who has gone nearly 16 months without a victory, shot 68 and tied for 13th.